ajpiter/PythonProTips/Setup/README.md

 ## Online IDE
 https://repl.it/languages/python3

+Online web based IDEs can be used on any browser including on tablets and cell phones.
-Online web based IDEs are helpful for quickly testing a short code snippet.
+Which is helpful for quickly testing a short code snippet.
 Note not all packages will work on all online IDEs, although most of the common packages Numphy etc are supported.

 ## Download Python